- You must be a full-time undergraduate student.

 - You must not be in default or owe a refund or repayment on any federal or state financial aid.

-In addition to meeting all general eligibility requirements above, as continuing education students:
+In addition to meeting all general eligibility requirements, as continuing education students:

 - you must enroll in 12 hours for the fall semester and 12 hours for the spring semester